 “Gaining recognition as a University College of Sanctuary is a brilliant step for Somerville and I am so proud of the way in which our staff, students and alumni have given their passionate support to us to help provide an inclusive place of refuge and welcome for scholars seeking sanctuary.”

 In the future, our commitment to support those seeking sanctuary will include our new sanctuary scholarships (see below), as well as a range of measures that will enable us to remove the obstacles that currently mean only 1% of sanctuary seekers attend university.
 Alongside this objective, we will also seek to embed the key concepts of welcome, safety and inclusion throughout Somerville, so that members of College can learn what it means for others to seek sanctuary, both generally and within the context of higher education.

-Somerville College runs annual events to raise awareness about sanctuary seekers, two of which are featured below.
+Somerville College runs annual events to raise awareness about sanctuary seekers, three of which are featured below.

 Somerville and Mansfield Colleges are proud to have established a new Sanctuary Scholarship as part of their efforts to provide a guaranteed pathway to Oxford for bright students from a sanctuary-seeking background.

 Under the scheme, both institutions will offer a fully-funded place to a sanctuary-seeking student, with all living costs covered by the colleges and further financial support from Oxford University through the waiving of tuition fees.
 We are indebted to the wider Somerville community for their generous support of this initiative via a 2020 crowdfunding campaign.

 Read ‘A Day in the Life’ with Dr Marwa Biala (2020, MSc Radiation Biology), Somerville’s inaugural Sanctuary Scholar for 2020-21.